-- disturbance of the blood/brain barrier in the skull
+- disturbance of the blood-brain barrier in your skull

-Lumbar puncture is extremely dangerous for people who have thrombocytopenia (low platelet count) or other blood clotting problems.
+Lumbar puncture is extremely dangerous for people who have thrombocytopenia, which is a low platelet count, or other blood clotting problems.

 Bacterial meningitis is a medical emergency.
-Early treatment can help prevent serious illness and death in patients with meningitis.
+Early treatment can help prevent serious illness and death if you have meningitis.
 However, this infection is hard to diagnose because its symptoms are similar to viral meningitis, a less life-threatening illness.

 Prompt treatment is essential.
-Your doctor may begin broad-spectrum antibiotics (medication that treats a variety of bacteria types) while conducting additional tests to find the exact cause of the infection.
-Bacterial meningitis vaccines can prevent some types of the infection.
+Your doctor may begin broad-spectrum antibiotics while conducting additional tests to find the exact cause of your infection.
+These are a type of medication used to treat a variety of bacteria types.
+Bacterial meningitis vaccines can also prevent some types of the infection.
 Students living in college dorms or common housing should consider getting the vaccine.

-In mild cases of encephalitis, you may get better with bed rest, forced fluids (drinking more than usual to ensure hydration), and an over-the-counter pain and fever reliever.
-For severe cases, hospitalization is usually needed.
+In mild cases of encephalitis, you may get better with bed rest, forced fluids, and over-the-counter pain and fever medications.
+"Forced fluids" means drinking more than usual to ensure hydration.
+For severe cases of encephalitis, hospitalization is usually needed.